29 Pictures That Make Orders to Fort Bragg Look Good

 Pictures that make orders to Fort Bragg: fall colors on trees lining the street on post at Fort Bragg.

 (Fall is truly magic in North Carolina.
-I took this picture on post at Fort Bragg after having lunch with Heff.)
+I took this picture on post at Fort Liberty after having lunch with Heff.)

 The Coast